 Description An integer that identifies the size of the wchar_t type (2 or 4).
 This preprocessor symbol is defined according to ACLE (Arm C Language Extensions).

-ARMVFP

-Description An integer that reflects the --fpu option and is defined to ARMVFPV2,

-ARMVFPV3, ARMVFPV4, or ARMVFPV5.
-These symbolic names can be used when testing the ARMVFP symbol.
-If VFP code generation is disabled

-(default), the symbol will be undefined.

-See also --fpu, page 296.
+See also Arm C Language Extensions (IHI 0053D) ARMVFP Description An integer that reflects thefpu option and is defined toARMVFPV2, ARMVFPV3,ARMVFPV4, orARMVFPV5 These symbolic names can be used when testing theARMVFP symbol.
+If VFP code generation is disabled (default), the symbol will be undefined.
+See also fpu , page 297.
+ARMVFP_D16 Description An integer that is set based on the compiler optionfpu.

-ARMVFP_D16

-Description An integer that is set based on the compiler option --fpu.
 The symbol is set to 1 if the selected FPU is a VFPv3 or VFPv4 unit with only 16 D registers.
 Otherwise, the symbol is undefined.

-See also --fpu, page 296.

-ARMVFP_SP

-Description An integer that is set based on the compiler option --fpu.
+See also fpu , page 297.
+ARMVFP_SP Description An integer that is set based on the compiler optionfpu.
 The symbol is set to 1 if the selected FPU only supports 32-bit single-precision.
 Otherwise, the symbol is undefined.

-This preprocessor symbol is related to the ACLE (Arm C Language Extensions) macro

-ARM_FP.

-See also --fpu, page 296.

-BASE_FILE

-Description A string that identifies the name of the base source file (that is, not the header file), being compiled.
+This preprocessor symbol is related to the ACLE (Arm C Language Extensions) macroARM_FP.
+See also fpu , page 297.
+BASE_FILE Description A string that identifies the name of the base source file (that is, not the header file), being compiled.

-See also FILE, page 483, and --no path in file macros, page 306.

-BUILD_NUMBER

-Description A unique integer that identifies the build number of the compiler currently in use.

-CORE

-An integer that identifies the chip core in use.
-The value reflects the setting of the --cpu option and is defined to ARM4TM, ARM5, ARM5E, ARM6, ARM6M, ARM6SM, ARM7M, ARM7EM, ARM7A, ARM7A, ARM8A, ARM8M_BASELINE, ARM8M_MAINLINE, ARM8R, or ARM8EM_MAINLINE.
-These symbolic names can be used when testing the CORE symbol.

-This preprocessor symbol is related to the ACLE (Arm C Language Extensions) macro ARM_ARCH.
+See also FILE , page 485, no_normalize_file_macros , page 307, and no_path_in_file_macros , page 307.
+BUILD_NUMBER Description A unique integer that identifies the build number of the compiler currently in use.
+CORE Description An integer that identifies the chip core in use.
+The value reflects the setting of thecpu option and is defined toARM4TM,ARM5,ARM5E,ARM6,ARM6,ARM6SM,ARM7M,ARM7EM,ARM7A,ARM7R,ARM8A,ARM8M_BASELINE,ARM8M_MAINLINE,ARM8R, orARM8EM_MAINLINE These symbolic names can be used when testing theCORE symbol.
+This preprocessor symbol is related to the ACLE (Arm C Language Extensions) macroARM_ARCH.
+COUNTER Description A macro that expands to a new integer each time it is expanded, starting at zero (0) and counting up. cplusplus Description An integer which is defined when the compiler runs in any of the C++ modes, otherwise it is undefined.

-COUNTER

-A macro that expands to a new integer each time it is expanded, starting at zero (0) and counting up.

-cplusplus

-An integer which is defined when the compiler runs in any of the C++ modes, otherwise it is undefined.
 When defined, its value is 201703L.
-This symbol can be used with #ifdef to detect whether the compiler accepts C++ code.
+This symbol can be used with $\#ifdef$ to detect whether the compiler accepts C++ code.
 It is particularly useful when creating header files that are to be shared by C and C++ code.

-CPU_MODE

-An integer that reflects the selected CPU mode and is defined to 1 for Thumb (T or T32), 2 for Arm (A32), or 3 for A64.
+This symbol is required by Standard C. CPU_MODE Description An integer that reflects the selected CPU mode and is defined to 1 for Thumb (T or T32), 2 for Arm (A32), or 3 for A64.